Alpel99/foamslicer/README.md

 # ideas/todo
 * rotations could be done differently:
     * take min/max/middle axis of dim
-    * rotate this to align with axis
+    * rotate this to align with axis [this works kind of decently rn]
     * problem with middle -> how to find, need to be already orth on 1 axis
 * probably lots of bugs still
 * catch more errors?
 * ordered points from dxf did not work
+* checkHotwireDim does exist, should be used
+    * is by far not correct, e.g. no dxf

 ## todo Documentation